kristanmhanson/mappingmobility/sample-essay/README.md

        url="https://www.parismuseescollections.paris.fr/sites/default/files/styles/pm_diaporama_zoom/public/atoms/images/CAR/aze_carg034866_001.jpg?itok=qN2G-iUj">
        {#paragraph3}

-This painting of an itinerant flower seller who markets a bouquet to a pedestrian-shopper and her lady’s maid, for example, raises vital questions about the gender-historical issue of mobility.
-To what degree did actual women participate in supplying and distributing real plants in 1870s Paris?
+This painting of an itinerant flower seller who markets a bouquet to a pedestrian-shopper and her lady’s maid, for example, raises vital questions about the gender-historical issue of mobility.[^6] To what degree did actual women participate in supplying and distributing real plants in 1870s Paris?
 Where did they do so, and what social, cultural, and economic conditions shaped their experiences?
 How did artists depict women practitioners of horticulture and the sites where they marketed, bought, transported, and displayed such plants?
 What cultural beliefs do their images convey about women who moved plants?
 What types of plants do they represent and what meanings does that horticultural imagery hold?
 And lastly, what possibilities do the digital humanities open for studying gendered spatial practices in art, society, and plant culture?
 <param ve-image
        label="Marie-François Firmin-Girard, The Flower Seller on the Pont Royal with the Louvre beyond, Paris, 1872, oil on canvas, 69.8 × 93.9 cm" attribution="Austriacus, Wikimedia Commons"